Can you refinance a HELOC?

 4 ways to refinance your HELOC

-There are four main ways to refinance a HELOC:
+There are three main ways to refinance a HELOC:

 New loan to pay off existing HELOC